membrane-php/membrane-core/docs/processors.md

 # Processors

-When Membrane processes your data, behind the scenes it will build a Processor object tailored to validating data against your Specification(s).
+For most use-cases you will not need to interact with Processors directly, Membrane will build a Processor object for you behind the scenes tailored to validating data against your Specification(s).

 Each Processor is unique, designed with a specific purpose in mind.
 That said, all Processors have two methods in common: